limchiahooi/nodejs-api/README.md

 # Node.js API
 This repo contains the JavaScript code for the REST APIs that I have created using Node.js.
+It is a project completed as part of the Next Academy Full Stack Web Development Bootcamp.
 An API (Application Programming Interface) is a software-to-software interface that enables two applications to exchange data among each other.
 APIs are used widely in the real world to create amazing applications.
 Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser and can perform as a server to run the APIs.

 ## Investing Quotes APIs
 Using HTTP GET request, user can fetch a random quote about Investing via the API endpoint.
 User can also submit their own investing quotes to the server using HTTP POST request.